Skip to main content

 Types

-Spacemesh currently supports two types of transactions, corresponding to the following two templates:
+Spacemesh currently supports two types of transactions corresponding to the following two templates:

-• MultiSig wallet: same as SingleSig wallet but implements m-of-n key verification.
+• Multisig wallet: same as single-sig wallet but implements m-of-n key verification.
 Supports the same two methods, Spawn and Spend.

 • SingleSig spawn: template sm1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqg56ypy7, method 0 (or unset)